 Because export regulations expressly recognize that the conduct and informational products of fundamental research are excluded from deemed export controls, export licenses or other government approval is generally not needed before involving foreign persons in fundamental research activity at Stanford.
 However, such research may give rise to export issues if 1) the primary research is to be conducted outside of the US; 2) requires foreign person access to ITAR-listed items and technical data; or 3) requires foreign person access to disclosure-restricted technical information or software code generated by third parties such as defense contractors, commercial vendors or collaborators.

-Items, information, and software “specifically designed, developed, configured adapted, or modified” for a military, spacecraft, or intelligence application.
-These items, information, and software are identified on the ITAR's US Munitions List.
-ITAR-listed items that are not the tangible products of university fundamental research generally require a license for access and use by all foreign persons.
+Defense articles and defense services are identified on the ITAR's US Munitions List.
+ITAR-listed items that are not the tangible products of university fundamental research generally require a license for campus access and use by all foreign persons.

 An actual shipment or transmission of controlled tangible items, software, or information from one foreign country to another foreign country.
 The export or reexport of controlled tangible items, software, or information that will transit through a country or countries, or will be unloaded in a country or countries for reloading and shipment to a new country, or are intended for reexport to the new country, are deemed to be exports to the new country.